ers6/ia_scanning_labor_data/READ_ME.md

 - **center_visuals**: contians a notebook for building visualizations of the data for each center and all the centers as a whole.
 Each center has its own subdirectory containing visualizations of its particular scanning output.
 - **metadata-analysis**:  contains the jupyter notebook in which we calculated measures to approximate the varying degrees of overwork at each scanning center.
 The subdirectory, **metadata-records-analysis-csvs** contains csv files with the results.

-access-ia-metadata-records: contains the scripts and procedures for actually accessing the metadata records from the IA api as well as joining the disparate tables together into the full texts dataset. geocodes_text_dataset.py : geocodes the texts dataset calculate_stats.ipynb : uses the geocodes texts dataset to create the csv files in the csv_file directory (should rename that to something clearer)

-to do: rename the csv directory because it's confusing create a separate directory (probably the renamed csv one) to put scripts about analyzing the scans in.